ampreetarsh/Memory-Game/README.md

 ### Planned Changes

 1. Rating stars will be added to rate the player"s performace depending upon how many moves the user plays to match the cards.
-2. Timer will be added which will be coonected to rating the perfrmance depending upon how much time the user takes to finish the game.
+2. Timer will be added which will be connected to rating the performance depending upon how much time the user takes to finish the game.

 ### Author
 __ARSHPREET KAUR__